afeld/api.afeld.me/views/rider.md

 - **No all-male or all-white panels** at the entire event.
 - Minimum **one-third of speakers must be people of color, LGBTQIA+, or people with a disability**.

+## Above and beyond

+While not strictly required by this rider, the following are strongly encouraged:

+- Provide **captioning** for the audience (for at least one track, if there are multiple).
+- If a paid event, run a **financial aid**, scholarship, opportunity grant, or similar program for attendees.
+- Offer **childcare and nursing room(s)** for parents of young children.
+- **Travel, meals, and lodging** must be offered for all out-of-town speakers.
+(No [\#PayToSpeak](https://paytospeak.org/).)

 ---